braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/managing_campaigns/archiving_campaigns.md

 # Archiving campaigns

+>

-> If you'd like to stop a campaign from sending or clear it from your dashboard, you can archive it.
-Go to the **Campaigns** page, click the gear icon next to the campaign's name and click **Archive**.
+To stop a campaign from sending or clear it from your dashboard, you can archive it.
+Go to the **Campaigns** page, hover over the campaign's row and select the <i class="fas fa-ellipsis-vertical"></i> menu.
+Then, select **Archive**.

-![][1]

 When you archive a campaign, no further messages from that campaign will be delivered.
 In the case of in-app messages, no further in-app messages from that campaign will be displayed to users.

-There are also bulk actions you can use, such as deactivating and archiving multiple campaigns by checking the boxes next to the campaigns and clicking the relevant button.
+There are also bulk actions you can use, such as deactivating and archiving multiple campaigns by checking the boxes next to the campaigns and selecting the relevant button.

-![][3]

-To view archived messages from the **Campaigns** page, select the **Archived** folder.

-![][2]

 ## Unarchiving campaigns

-While clicking on an archived campaign will allow you to view its past results, you won't be able to edit the campaign.
-You will need to unarchive campaign in order to edit it.
+While selecting on an archived campaign will allow you to view its past results, you won't be able to edit the campaign.
+You'll need to unarchive campaign in order to edit it.
 To unarchive a campaign, you must select the campaign within the **Archived** folder and click **Unarchive Selected**.

 ![][4]